 - Fabricating or falsifying information or data; or deliberately misrepresenting information for an assignment.

-Plagiarism is using somebody else’s words, expression of ideas, data, images, or other creative products without acknowledgment or attribution.
+Plagiarism is using another person's words, expression of ideas, data, images, or other creative products without acknowledgment or attribution.
 Plagiarism includes but is not limited to the following:

 - Copying, paraphrasing, or blending words, images, or ideas that are not common knowledge without acknowledging the source.